Chez Etym., the Book

 Chez, a French preposition meaning “with,” or the more architecturally connotative “at the home of,” rooted in the twelfth century Old French chiese, or “house;” and,

 Etym., an abbreviation of etymology, the study of the origin of words and the way in which their meanings have changed throughout history.

 Thus, Chez Etym.: to be with the history of words and hosted in their company.

-For updates regarding the publication, please email us here, or follow us on Instagram.
+For updates, please follow us on Instagram.